Experimental oncology

 Research activity

-In recent years, the unit has been particularly interested in the pathogenesis of Chronic Lymphocytic Leukemia (CLL), the most frequent adult leukemia in the Western world.
-Group research activity is focused on the fundamental role played by the microenvironment in the pathogenesis of the disease by studying the surrounding non-neoplastic cells and the molecular interactions occurring with the leukemic clone that are responsible for the survival and expansion of the leukemia.
-Particular attention is given by our laboratory to the definition of the role played by the antigen receptor (B Cell Receptor) and its interaction with foreign or self antigens.
+The research activity of B cell Neoplasia Unit is focused on the fundamental role played by the microenvironment in the pathogenesis of CLL by studying the surrounding non-neoplastic cells and the molecular interactions occurring with the leukemic clone that are responsible for the survival and expansion of the leukemia.
+Particular attention is given to the definition of the role played by the antigen receptor (B Cell Receptor- BcR) and its interaction with foreign or self antigens, with the final goal of interfering with the receptor activation.
+Sustained activation of downstream signaling pathways may occur and represent novel vulnerabilities currently exploited as therapeutic targets.